QA Engineers: Your Tools Are Fine. Your Orchestration Layer Is Missing

 It runs inside your clusters.
 Tests execute as native Kubernetes jobs, in the same environment your applications run in.
 No external testing cloud, no environment simulation, no workarounds for internal service access.
 What you test is what you ship.

 It keeps the data.
 Logs, artifacts, execution history.
 Persistent, accessible, and queryable across runs.
 When something breaks, the evidence is still there.
+This is what real test observability looks like in practice.

 It gives QA independence from CI cycles.
 Tests are defined as Kubernetes CRDs, versioned alongside application code.
 They can be triggered from any pipeline, any event, or directly via CLI or API, without pipeline modifications.
 QA teams control when and where their tests run.